vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 ### Third of 3-day cycle: 200 lb close (focus on building -- very far from being able to do this)

-* Right hand on 200 lb: I try to close the 200 lb as far as possible.
-I record how far I got in closing.
-As of 2025-07-09, I can get to about parallel but not much beyond.
+* Right hand on 200 lb: I try to close the 200 lb as far as possible and hold it at the maximum I was able to get it to for as long as possible.
+I record both how far I got in closing (as a fraction of the way from parallel to fully closed) and how long I was able to hold in that position.

+  As of 2025-10-18, I have been able to get between 2/3 and 4/5 of the way and hold for anywhere from 2 to 12 seconds, generally getting to about 5 to 8 seconds.

-* Left hand on 200 lb: I try to close the 200 lb as far as possible.
+* Left hand on 200 lb: I try to close the 200 lb as far as possible and hold it at the maximum I was able to get it to for as long as possible.
+I record both how far I got in closing (as a fraction of the way from parallel to fully closed) and how long I was able to hold in that position.

-  I record how far I got in closing.
-As of 2025-07-09, I can just about get to about parallel.
+  As of 2025-10-18, I can go slightly beyond parallel and hold for about 5 to 9 seconds.

-* Both hand together on 200 lb: I try to close the 200 lb with both hands together, trying them on different sides as well as trying then wrapped around together.
-I record how far I got in closing.
-This is generally a little better than either hand individually but not much.
+* Both hands together on 200 lb with right hand on the inside: I try to close the 200 lb with both hands together, with the right hand on the inside, and hold closed for as long as possible.
+If I am able to close successfully, I do a second attempt (after attempting the next bullet point) and hold closed again for as long as possible.

+  As of 2025-10-18, I am usually able to close at least once, and sometimes twice.
+The first hold time is somewhere between 1 second and 10 seconds, usually 2 to 4 seconds.
+The second hold time, if I succeed, is generally somewhere between 0 seconds and 3 seconds.

+* Both hands together on 200 lb with left hand on the inside: I try to close the 200 lb as far as possible with both hands, with the left hand on the inside, and hold it at the maximum I was able to get it to for as long as possible.

+  As of 2025-10-18, I am generally able to close about 3/4 of the way (sometimes going further) and hold for about 1 to 3 seconds.

 ### Post-exercise relaxation